- > How to leave the macOS beta program

 - You will see a message that to update you must restart your Mac.
 You can choose Not Now or Restart, depending on whether now is a good time for your Mac to be out of action for half an hour or more.

-If you find that Catalina isn't available to download via Software Update - perhaps because your Mac erroneously believes it's already running the software - you can trick your Mac into downloading the full version of the software and installing it by using the Mac App Store.
+If you find that Big Sur isn't available to download via Software Update - perhaps because your Mac erroneously believes it's already running the software - you can trick your Mac into downloading the full version of the software and installing it by using the Mac App Store.

 - Open the Mac App Store.

-- Type Catalina into the Search box and click on it, or click this link to Catalina on the Mac App Store.
+- Click on this link for Big Sur, or click this link to Catalina on the Mac App Store

 - Click on Get and your Mac will offer to download the installers.